 As California landlords, it's important to request a security deposit as part of the move-in process.
-Understanding the laws regarding security deposits, including how it relates to one month's rent, can help landlords manage their properties effectively.
+Understanding California security deposit law, including how it relates to monthly rent, can help landlords manage their properties effectively.
 There are lots of advantages to collecting security deposits, including helping you cover:

-• Excessive cleaning costs: The California tenant is expected to return the rent property to the property owner with the same level of cleanliness as when they moved in.
+Excessive cleaning costs: The California tenant is expected to return the property to the landlord with the same level of cleanliness as when they moved in.
 If the rent unit is not as clean as it was at the beginning of the tenancy, landlords are allowed to deduct the cleaning costs from security deposits following the law.

-• Excessive residential rental properties damage: Any damage that is not considered part of normal wear and tear should be charged to the account of the tenant.
-In addition, any alterations made without the approval of the rent property owner can be deducted from the security deposit following the law.
+Excessive residential rental property damage: Any damage that is not considered part of normal wear and tear should be charged to the account of the tenant.
+In addition, any alterations made without the approval of the property owner can be deducted from the security deposit following the law.

 California Security Deposit Law: Overview